RobertStevey/Roblox/Modules/DynamicSoundHandler/README.md

 ## DynamicSoundHandler

 A module designed for realistic audio in roblox for run time use.
 Be aware that this isn't optimized as much as it could be.
 The reason there is no "stop sound" function is because this module was specifically designed for enhancing realism in gameplay.
-The module is made for that use case.
+It's not recommended to use this module for all sounds.

 > :warning: This module can only run on the **client** (LocalScript).
 Use RemoteEvents to replicate sound to all clients.